warren-bank/Android-ExoPlayer-AirPlay-Receiver/README.md

     * in other web browsers:
       - automatically redirect to the [SPA](http://webcast-reloaded.surge.sh/airplay_sender.html) (above)

+* [_Toaster Cast_ Android app](https://apkpure.com/toaster-cast-dlna-upnp-player/com.n7mobile.simpleupnpplayer) that can be used to:
+  - discover AirPlay receivers on the same LAN
+  - discover DLNA media servers on the same LAN
+    * optionally, runs a local DLNA media server
+    * browse media on all servers
+    * casts the URL of media hosted by a DLNA server to the receiver

+* [_WebTorrent Desktop_ app](https://github.com/webtorrent/webtorrent-desktop) (for Windows, Mac, Linux) that is open-source, and can be used to:
+  - download videos from a p2p network
+    * supports connections to peers using both BitTorrent (TCP) and WebTorrent (WebRTC)
+  - discover AirPlay receivers on the same LAN
+  - stream videos that are fully or partially downloaded
+    * runs a local web server
+    * casts the URL of the video to the receiver
+    * serves the video file when requested by the receiver

 * [_DroidPlay_ Android app](https://github.com/tutikka/DroidPlay) that is open-source, and can be used to:
   - discover AirPlay receivers on the same LAN
   - display images from the local file system